Behnam-Borzoo/mcoc-youtube-uploader/README.md

 2. Moved to the "uploaded" folder
 3. Deleted from "uploaded" after `CLEANUP_AFTER_DAYS` days

+Suggested filename convention: `DD.MM.YYYY |Title Here` (e.g. `04.08.2026 |Marvel Contest of Champions Community - Live Gameplay - AQ, AW, Battlegrounds, Events & Arena.mp4`)
-Suggested filename convention: `YYYY-MM-DD_MCOC_Battlegrounds.mp4` (this is used directly as the YouTube video title)
+(this is used directly as the YouTube video title — it's automatically truncated to YouTube's 100-character limit if too long, with the full name kept in the video description)

 ## Notes